 Assoc.
-Prof. Warren Batchelor is the Deputy Director of BioPRIA, Co-Director of the Bioprocessing Advanced Manufacturing Initiative and works in the Department of Chemical Engineering at Monash University as a Senior Lecturer.
+Prof. Warren Batchelor is the Deputy Director of BioPRIA, Co-Director of Processing Advanced Lignocellulosics (PALS) Research Hub and works in the Department of Chemical and Biological Engineering at Monash University as a Director of Education.
 He is an expert on paper as a nonwoven cellulose fibre material, including the relationships between sheet properties and internal structure, and is the Chairman of the Tappi Paper Physics Committee, the peak committee for the field.

 At PALS, Warren is working on Project 7: New nanocellulose production concepts and Project 11: Novel nanocellulose materials and surface treatment.